siddu015/Quant_client/Developer_Context.md

 Phase 4:

 - Add support for Gmail labels and folders
+- Improved the dashbord UI/UX to meet the professional design
 - Implement search functionality across emails
 - Create filters and sorting options
 - Implement email threading for conversations